lauritzsh/blog/_posts/2015-07-07-caps-lock-as-control-escape.md

 ---
 layout: post
-title: "Caps Lock as both Control and Escape"
+title: Caps Lock as both Control and Escape
+categories:
-categories: tutorial
+  - tutorial
+tags:
+  - vim
+  - tmux
-tags: vim tmux terminal
+  - terminal
 ---

 Easily make the Caps Lock _much_ more useful than it currently is.